Treatment for GERD

 - Trouble swallowing

-Note: The question what is acid reflux?
-Is often asked.
-Typically GERD and Acid Reflux refers to the same problem where liquid contents in the stomach regurgitate (or refluxes upward into the esophagus).
+Note: What is acid reflux?
+It is often asked.
+Typically, GERD and Acid Reflux refer to the same problem where liquid contents in the stomach regurgitate (or reflux upward into the esophagus).

 What causes GERD or acid reflux?